tracim/tracim/backend/doc/migrate_from_v1.md

-# Migration from Tracim v1 to Tracim v2
+# Migration from Tracim v1 to Tracim v2.1

-**Warning !** : 2.0 version of Tracim doesn't support yet folders correctly.
-If you want to migrate from tracim v1, you should use future 2.1 or latest.
+**Warning !** : 2.0 version of Tracim doesn't support folder and ldap.
+If you want to migrate from tracim v1, you should use 2.1 or latest.

-If you are using tracim v1 and want to use now tracim_v2 there is few step to do.
+If you are using tracim v1 and want to use now tracim_v 2.1 there is few step to do.

 ## 1. Verify Tracim_v1 is up-to-date